 Kids learning to use a new wheelchair have to learn about safety for themselves and others.
-Learning how to operate the wheelchair, understanding how to avoid danger, and helping others stay safe with the wheelchair are important ways to keep your wheelchair user safe.
+Operating the wheelchair and understanding how to avoid danger are important skills that keep your wheelchair user safe.

-Beyond knowing how to operate the wheelchair, which can be learned from the user’s manual, being safe in a wheelchair means maintaining the chair, looking out for hazards and being skilled at navigating in different settings.
+Being safe in a wheelchair also means maintaining the chair, looking out for hazards and being skilled at navigating in different settings.

 Wheelchair Safety Toolkit

 For manual or power wheelchair users, the Wheelchair Safety Toolkit introduces families to the major safety issues with a wheelchair and helps build safety skills.

 The toolkit also has safety information for peers and adults to be safe around a wheelchair and be good advocates.

 Power Wheelchair Safety Outing

 The Power Wheelchair Safety Outing document helps families plan outings to practice intermediate and advanced skills in the community.